-Claim is not supported by agreement rules and carrier respectfully requests that it be denied.
+Claims are not supported by agreement rules and carrier respectfully requests that they be denied.

-Management affirmatively states that all matters referred to in the foregoing have been discussed with the committee and made part of the particular question in dispute.
+Management affirmatively states that all matters referred to in the foregoing have been discussed with the committee and made a part of the particular question in dispute.